frank-895/sentiment_analysis/README.md

 Functions
 get_headers(): Retrieves the necessary headers for accessing the Reddit API. retrieve_posts(n, company, start_date, end_date): Fetches a specified number of Reddit posts mentioning a given company within a date range. perform_sentiment_analysis(): Placeholder function to perform sentiment analysis.
+We use the normalized, weighted composite score called 'compound' to judge the sentiment of each post.